angular/angular/src/lib/input/input.md

 The `floatPlaceholder` attribute of `md-form-field` can be set to `never` to hide the indicative text instead when text is present in the input.

-When setting `floatPlaceholder` to `always` the floating label will always show above the input.
+When setting `floatPlaceholder` to `always`, the floating label will always show above the input.

 A placeholder for the input can be specified in one of two ways: either using the `placeholder` attribute on the `input` or `textarea`, or using an `md-placeholder` element in the